Biktarvy® (BIC/FTC/TAF)

 Clinical Data on BIC/FTC/TAF Use in Severe Renal Impairment and HD

-In participants with eGFR <15 mL/min on HD who switched from E/C/F/TAF to BIC/FTC/TAF in the OLE period of a phase 3b study (Study 1825)2:
+Eligible participants with an eGFR <15 mL/min on HD were permitted to switch from E/C/F/TAF to BIC/FTC/TAF in the OLE period of a phase 3b study (Study 1825)2,3:

 • All participants who switched to BIC/FTC/TAF (n=10) maintained HIV1 RNA <50 c/mL at Week 48 (M=E analysis).
 Most AEs were Grade 1 or 2 in severity.

-• Mean BIC concentrations were lower in PWH on HD than PWH not on HD, but BIC trough levels were 4- to 7-fold higher than the BIC paEC95 in phase 3 studies.
+• Mean BIC Ctrough levels were lower in participants on HD than historical mean values of PWH with normal kidney function or mild or moderate kidney impairment, but Ctrough levels of BIC were 4- to 7-fold higher than the paEC95 against wild-type HIV-1 virus for BIC.

-In a case series of 6 patients on HD who switched to BIC/FTC/TAF-containing regimens, all patients achieved or maintained virologic suppression, and no patients reported AEs.4
+In a case series of 6 patients on HD who switched to BIC/FTC/TAF-containing regimens, all patients achieved or maintained virologic suppression, and no patients reported AEs.5

 Clinical Data on BIC/FTC/TAF Use in Severe Renal Impairment and HD